Nim (programming language): History

+For each 0.x branch, only the latest point release is listed.
+For later branches, the first and the latest point release is listed.

 Andreas Rumpf is the designer and original implementer of Nim.
-He received a diploma in computer science from the University of Kaiserslautern-Landau, Germany.
-His research interests include hard realtime systems, embedded systems, compiler construction and artificial intelligence.
+He received a diploma in computer science from the Technical University of Kaiserslautern, Germany.
+His research interests include hard real-time systems, embedded systems, compiler construction and artificial intelligence.

 Nim's initial development was started in 2005 under the name Nimrod and was made public in 2008.

 The first version of the Nim compiler was written in Pascal using the Free Pascal compiler.
 In 2008, a version of the compiler written in Nim was released.
 The compiler is free and open-source software, and is being developed by a community of volunteers working with Andreas Rumpf.
 The language was officially renamed from Nimrod to Nim with the release of version 0.10.2 in December 2014.
 On 23 September 2019, version 1.0 of Nim was released, signifying the maturing of the language and its toolchain.
 On 1 August 2023, version 2.0 of Nim was released, signifying the completion, stabilization of, and switch to the ARC/ORC memory model.